Stop living paycheck to paycheck

 Shopping could be an entire post of it's own but here's a few of the highlights: stop buying convenience food and packaging, you save so much money by doing things like cutting up your own carrots instead of buying single serve bags of carrots or cut up your own apples instead of the single serve apples, buy the big tub of yogurt and put it in a small reusable container, buy big bags of chips and make your own snack bags instead of the singe serve bags.
 Anything that is in the single serve packaging is more expensive and fills our landfills with tons of plastic and packaging.
 I wrote a couple great articles with lots of money saving ideas...
 Simple changes to your shopping to reduce your grocery bill.

 When you are cooking meals try to use real ingredients instead of opening up packages, something as simple as roasted potato's and chicken thighs and a steamed vegetable not canned can cost $5-$10 depending on the size of your family and you might have leftovers for someone to take for lunch the next day.
 See how I cut up a whole pork loin and make meals for $5 or less for an entire meal.
-Here's another article I wrote with some more interesting money saving ideas.....
-More quirky ideas to save money.
+Here's more articles with great ways to save money:

 When I grocery shop, I look for deals on items that I know I'm going to use eventually so I stock up when it's cheap.
 I always have it on hand so I don't run out and have to go pay full price for the item.
 I'm not always a brand snob, some things I might be picky about but if it tastes the same and I can get it cheaper by purchasing another brand than I will do it.